betrusted-io/betrusted-io.github.io/dev-plan.md

     successful crowdfunding campaign and adequate developer interest in the OS and UX aspects.

-    Phase 1 prototypes are explicitly _not_ evil-maid attack resistant, but should offer hermetic remote-exploit resistance at the software level even against APTs.
+    Phase 1 prototypes will be able to provide some measure of physical tamper resistance, to the level that the off-the-shelf FPGAs used are resistant to efforts to read out their security keys.
+The software should offer hermetic remote-exploit resistance at the software level even against APTs.

     Phase 1 will iterate until the user experience is _just right_ before moving to phase 2, because there is no second chance at